Dvergar/qookie/README.md

 Qookie is a socket abstraction for OpenFL in order to reflect the same behaviour as the flash socket library.

-It's been (unit-)tested for android, cpp, neko, flash & html5 targets for basic write/read methods.
+It's been unit-tested for android, cpp, neko, flash & html5 targets for basic write/read methods.

 ## Instructions